lingpy/lingpy/doc/source/tutorial/installation.rst

      $ python setup.py install

-If you use Python3, you will then be asked whether you want to install LingPy along with the C-modules for better performance, or not:
+Depending on the python version you use, this will either directly install the Python3 version of LingPy, or Python3 scripts will be automatically converted into a hopefully stable Python2 version before they are installed.
+If you use Python3 and Cython is also installed on your system, you can install the C-modules along with the regular LingPy package.
+Using these modules will result in better performance.
+In order to tell the setup-script to install the C-modules, simply type:

   .. code-block:: bash

-     [i] Do you want to install with C-modules (requires Cython)?
-(Y/N)

-Just type in 'Y' or 'N', depending on your preferences and the capabilities of your system.
-If you use Python2, the original Python 3 scripts will be automatically converted into a hopefully stable Python2 version and directly installed (Cython currently doesn't work here, due to unicode conflicts we have not yet managed to settle).
+     $ python setup.py install --with-c

-You may also need sudo-rights to carry out this command.
-In order to compile the C-modules, you need Cython.
-If the compilation fails, you may consider using LingPy without C-extensions (it will still work, but in times a bit slower, since the alternative is written in pure Python).
+You may need sudo-rights to carry out these command.
+If the compilation with C-extensions fails, you may consider using LingPy without C-extensions (it will still work, but in times a bit slower, since the alternative is written in pure Python).

 Installation on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^

-Our current version of LingPy for Python3 should basically also run on Windows (our tests were successfull, but they did not test all functionalities provided with LingPy).
+Our current version of LingPy for Python3 should basically also run on Windows (our tests were successfull, but it is always possible that we forget some functionalities provided with LingPy).
 In order to install LingPy on a Windows machine, we recommend to use the Cygwin terminal and install LingPy in the same way in which one would otherwise install it on Linux or Mac machines.
-Using Python2 and LingPy on windows obviously fails for so far unknown reasons.

 Workarounds
 ^^^^^^^^^^^